ReportsScenario Planning

 What Is Scenario Planning?

-Scenario planning is the process of modeling multiple "possible futures" to understand how changes in drivers, assumptions, or external conditions would impact financial performance.
+Scenario planning is the process of modeling multiple possible futures to understand how changes in drivers, assumptions, or external conditions would impact financial performance.

 1. Why Scenario Planning Matters Today